HockChong/AWS-DataWare/README.md

 - etl.py is where I'll load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.
 - sql_queries.py is where I define my SQL statements, which will be imported into the two other files above.

+## How to run this file
+1. run create_table.py
+2. run etl.py